rust-in-blockchain/rust-in-blockchain/content/blogposts/2019-07-28-Call-for-Contributors.md

 - Rust blockchain organizations who will donate space and resources for meetups
 - web developers to help with the maintenance of this newsletter

 I don't know exactly where we are going yet, but I have ideas, and I bet you have ideas too.
-If you want to work together on making Rust and blockchain the best they can be, a good place to start is by joining the Rust in Blockchain [Telegram] group at https://t.me/rustinblockchain.
+If you want to work together on making Rust and blockchain the best they can be, a good place to start is by joining the Rust in Blockchain [Telegram](https://t.me/rustinblockchain).
 And you can always email me, Aimee, at aimeedeer@gmail.com.

 I'm looking forward to hearing from you.
 Let's build the future together.